Castanopsis ferox

 What's the taxonomical classification of Castanopsis ferox?

 Castanopsis ferox belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, it falls under the order Fagales.
-This species is further categorized within the family Fagaceae, specifically situated in the genus Castanopsis, with its unique designation being the species ferox.
+As a member of the class Equisetopsida and the subclass Magnoliidae, it is situated within the order Fagales.
+Further taxonomic refinement places this plant in the family Fagaceae, under the genus Castanopsis, and specifically identifies it as the species ferox.

 | Taxonomic Rank | Classification |